djpapzin/mercor-airtable-pipeline/README.md

     AIRTABLE_BASE_ID="appXXXXXXXXXXXXXX"
     OPENAI_API_KEY="not-required-for-mock-version"
     ```

+    Note: A template is provided in `.env.example`.
+Copy it to `.env` and fill in your values.

 6.  **Prepare Data in Airtable:**
     -   Ensure you have at least one fully linked applicant record in your Airtable base.